catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [x] duplicate also shows in winmerge Tones
 [x] fix stop import from duplicate screen
 [x] cacke give errors
-- fix som wm dupli buttons not being enabled
+[x]  fix some dupli buttons not being enabled
 -- improve the overlay
-[-] fix for import unique hash for any
+[+] fix for import unique hash for any
 [-] fix for rebuild missing file
 [-] disable old and L->r
 [x] add unique key for each packed&imported thing so to read libs
 	[+] use also name as identifier
 [x] profiles should be a table
 	[-] all options should be a table
+- sandard double counted songs 7981
+[x] duplic add numeric text box
+[x] tarck no Issues (all rhcp r 9)(fixed)
+[x] bass removed twice creates issues at packing(code cleanup) [x] dupli buttons dont deactivate after copy backing is not recognized
+[x] vs pixel to r8 on cover
+custom song creator still there after save capture live flag? as track no fails
+[x] date bigger
+[x] crashes if i go on new rec in the maindblist add copy last and initial to mass copy
+[x] if multi info only in file name is not detected add bonus in the tytle a3 fails update DB

 (prev release; but maybe not thuroughly tested)
 - [x] duplic manag make date bigger